-1.1 That a grant offer from Veolia UK of £55,890 towards the cost of £69,862 for a project to install dipping platforms and science related play facilities at Rosliston Forestry Centre is approved in principle.
+- 1.1 That a grant offer from Veolia UK of £55,890 towards the cost of £69,862 for a project to install dipping platforms and science related play facilities at Rosliston Forestry Centre is approved. - 1.2 That the applications to finance the funding shortfall are supported.